Kelley’s Homestead Paradigm

 Sale Proceeds After Death

-One question the paradigm does not directly address but that practitioners frequently encounter is what happens when the heirs sell the homestead after the owner’s death.
-The Second District Court of Appeal answered this in In re Estate of Hamel (2002), holding that because the heirs’ homestead rights vested at the moment of death, the sale proceeds from a subsequent sale remained protected from the decedent’s creditors.
+Heirs who sell homestead property after the owner’s death do not lose the creditor protection attached to it.
+The Second District Court of Appeal confirmed this in In re Estate of Hamel (2002).
+Because the heirs’ homestead rights vested at death, the sale proceeds remained protected even after the property was sold.

-This holding confirms that the creditor protection identified in Levels 2 through 6 of the paradigm is not limited to continued occupancy by the heirs.
-The protection attaches to the property interest itself and follows it into liquid form if the heirs choose to sell.
+The creditor protection identified in Levels 2 through 6 is not limited to continued occupancy.
+It attaches to the property interest itself and follows it into liquid form if the heirs choose to sell.

 Planning With the Paradigm

-The paradigm is more than a probate tool.
-It identifies the decisions that must be made during the homestead owner’s lifetime to control which path the property follows after death.
+Each level of Kelley’s Paradigm identifies a decision that must be made during the homestead owner’s lifetime to control which path the property follows after death.

 An owner who wants the spouse to inherit outright should either devise the homestead to the spouse in fee simple (permissible when there are no minor children) or title the property as tenants by the entirety.
 An owner who wants children from a prior marriage to inherit should obtain a valid spousal waiver before death.

-An owner with no spouse and no minor children who wants to preserve the creditor protection for the devisee should ensure the devisee is an heir at law under Section 732.103.
-An owner who wants to leave the property to a friend, charity, or other non-heir should understand that the creditor protection will be lost when the property enters probate.
+An unmarried owner with no minor children who wants to preserve creditor protection should ensure the devisee qualifies as an heir at law under Section 732.103.
+An owner who wants to leave the property to a friend, charity, or other non-heir should understand that creditor protection will be lost when the property enters probate.

 Each of these decisions maps directly to a level of the paradigm.
 The flowchart does not create the rules.
 It organizes them in a way that makes the consequences visible before they become irreversible.